 To track whether someone clicked on your email let’s make sure we have Banana Tag which we registered for in step #3 configured properly.
 It’s one of the only email tracking services you can use for this spreadsheet above because you can append btag.it to the end of email addresses to track both its opens and link clicks.

 Final Step!
-6. Run Yet Another Mail Merge to mass email your template
+6. Run Yet Another Mail Merge to use mass Gmail mail merge

 You have your email template ready.
 You have your target list ready.
 Time to run mail merge!

 Go ahead and download Yet Another Mail Merge.
 It’s a free Chrome add-on which automatically inserts the personalized phrases from your spreadsheet into your email template for each and every contact.
 Then it sends these fully personalized versions to every contact.